-- 1. GBC DMS students are covered by the Nevada System of Higher Education's liability insurance. - 2.
+- 1. GBC DMS students are covered by the Nevada System of Higher Education's liability insurance for malpractice but NOT health. - 2.
 Students are not covered by the SIIS (Workman's Compensation) in any of the clinical facilities. - 3.
 Students are required to have health insurance.
 Yearly proof of medical insurance is required during clinical assignments.
-Documentation is maintained in Complio. - 4.
-GBC does not currently provide health care services on campus.
+Documentation is maintained in Complio.